sfl7781/Election_Analysis/README.md

 #### [Election Results](Analysis/election_results.txt)

 ## Election Audit Summary
-Since the code was written to directly pull from the csv file used, this script can be interchangeable with essentially any location that provides the same type of data.
+Since the code was written to directly pull from the csv file supplied, this script can be interchangeable with essentially any location that provides the same type of data.
-Furthermore it can be modified for data that includes demographics such as age, gender, ethnicity, religion or education with some adjustment to the assigned variables to see which voters are more prevalent than others.
+Furthermore it can be modified for data that includes demographics such as age, gender, ethnicity, religion, education or registered party with some adjustment to the assigned variables and mirroring of the code written for the County and Candidate metrics, to see which voters are more prevalent than others.
 This could assist with statistical analysis while possibly enhancing the campaign strategies of existing and future candidates.